How Can Equitable Access to Heritage Help Solve Global Challenges?

 Moderator

-Focal Point for Africa and Small Island Developing States, Cultural Policies and Development (CLT/CPD), UNESCO
+Focal Point for Africa and Small Island Developing States, Cultural Policies and Development (CLT/CPD)

 Speakers